CosmoLike/cocoa/README.md

 - [ACTLensing](https://github.com/ACTCollaboration/act_dr6_lenslike) is the official lensing likelihood of the ACT collaboration developed by Prof. Mathew Madhavacheril

+Following best practices, Cocoa scripts to download the vast majority of code and likelihoods from their original repositories.
 We do not want to discourage people from cloning code from their original repositories.
-We've included some likelihoods as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development.
-The work of those authors is extraordinary, and they must be appropriately cited.
+We've included a few likelihoods as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository.
+The work of those authors is extraordinary, and users *must cite them* appropriately.

 ### Additional Installation Notes for experts and developers <a name="additional_notes"></a>